HTML & CSS Coding Specialist (HCCS) Certification

 Exam Objective Domains

 This exam consists of 5 key areas covering HTML and CSS up to an intermediate level.
-Candidates will be tested on the basics of HTML, including its uses and limitations as well as placing elements on a page, such as text, links, tables, and media.
-The exam also tests the candidate’s ability to work with the basics of CSS and will be expected to have a clear understanding of how HTML documents can interact with CSS in a coherent and professional manner.
+Candidates will be tested on the fundamentals of HTML, including its uses and limitations as well as placing elements on a page, such as text, links, tables, and media.
+The exam also tests the candidate’s ability to work with the fundamentals of CSS and will be expected to have a clear understanding of how HTML documents can interact with CSS in a coherent and professional manner.

 - HTML Fundamentals and Related Theory